top of page

 2009: Guy Laliberté, the founder of Cirque du Soleil, spent 10 days aboard the International Space Station as a space tourist in, aiming to raise awareness about clean water access.
 Guy Laliberté did not perform but carried with him a red nose, honoring the clowns, fools and jesters from around the world.

-Nahum Mantra and Ale de la Puente
+Nahum and Ale de la Puente

-➟ 2014: Artists Nahum Mantra and Ale de la Puente created “Matters of Gravity”, an interdisciplinary reflection about the cultural and scientific implications of the concept of gravity.
+➟ 2014: Artists Nahum and Ale de la Puente created “Matters of Gravity”, an interdisciplinary reflection about the cultural and scientific implications of the concept of gravity.

 2014: Artists Nahum Mantra and Ale de la Puente created “Matters of Gravity”, an interdisciplinary reflection about the cultural and scientific implications of the concept of gravity.